Autostronomy/AutoProf/README.md

 ### Requirements

-numpy, scipy, matplotlib, astropy, photutils
+numpy, scipy, matplotlib, astropy, photutils, scikit-learn

 If you have difficulty running AutoProf, it is possible that one of these dependencies is not in its latest (Python3) version and you should try updating.